r0r0x-xx/AeroSpace-Cybersecurity/README.md

 - Ka-Band (26–40 GHz): Focused on high-capacity broadband communications, satellite internet, and data-intensive applications requiring high throughput.
 Delivers extremely high data rates, making it ideal for high-speed internet access and low-latency services.
 However, it is highly sensitive to rain fade and requires precise alignment of satellite dishes.
 - V-Band (40–75 GHz): Mainly used for experimental communication systems, advanced data links, and emerging technologies.
 Offers very high data rates but is highly sensitive to atmospheric attenuation, limiting its practical application in certain environments.

-**Satellite communication protocols** are standardized methods for exchanging data between satellites, ground stations, and other space systems.
+**Satellite communication protocols**: They are standardized methods for exchanging data between satellites, ground stations, and other space systems.
 These protocols specify how data such as telemetry, commands, scientific data, and communication signals.

 - CCSDS - Consultative Committee for Space Data Systems: This protocol establishes standards for telemetry and command systems in space, operating at S-band and X-band frequencies.
 These standards ensure reliable transmission of telemetry and commands, essential for successful space missions.
 - SpaceWire: This protocol is a high-speed communication protocol for internal satellite subsystems, enabling low-latency data transmission between onboard computers.
 Its efficiency has led to widespread use in missions by ESA and NASA.